eyedeekay/si-i2p-plugin/README.md

 [I wonder if I could make it talk to TorButton?](https://www.torproject.org/docs/torbutton/en/design/index.html.en)

+Littleboss seems like it could potentially be useful in lots of contexts, like in a portable browser bundle and stuff like that.

 It runs excellent on anything that can work with the named pipe implementation in regular Go.
 Windows does not.
 But I can probably just wrap up some operations on files and pretend they are named pipes.
 Windows needs testing.
 I don't own